phoreproject/openbazaar-go/README.md

 ## Install

-A typical install of OpenBazaar contains a bundle of the server daemon and user interface.
-If this is what you are looking for you can find an installer at https://openbazaar.org/download.html.
+A typical install of PhoreMarketplace contains a bundle of the server daemon and user interface.
+If this is what you are looking for you can find an installer at https://github.com/phoreproject/openbazaar-desktop/releases.
 If you are looking to run the server daemon by itself or to contribute to developement see below for instructions.

 ### Install Pre-built Packages